 Giblets: cooked, cooled and pieces of meat removed from bones (optional)

 In an appropriately sized pot, mix all ingredients and seasonings (according to your taste preferences).
 Cook until brown and onions and celery are soft.
 Remove from heat.
 Pour off some of the liquid if there seems to be too much.
 We really do not want to drain off too much of the grass-fed fat because it is actually good for you!
 Mix well.
 Stuff turkey and bake.

 Heritage birds have longer legs and are thinner breasted than the American White.
-But when fed special Omega-3 diets they both have more flavorful dark and white meat than conventional grain-fed turkeys.
-This means the flavor is already in our Omega-3 birds so our job is to bring that flavor out, not hide it or destroy it.
+But when free ranged they both have more flavorful dark and white meat than conventional grain-fed turkeys.
+This means the flavor is already in our turkeys so our job is to bring that flavor out, not hide it or destroy it.
 The trick is slower cooking at 325 degrees and keeping the bird well covered until the last thirty minutes.
 You know it's done when the meat separates from the bone and juices run clear.
 Remember to use your thermometer.
 Insert it into the center of the inner thigh muscle, not touching the bone, and cook to an internal temperature of 165 degrees.
+In some cases the turkeys come with a pop up thermometer which is handier.
 Season lightly and cook it slow and covered.
 That's part of the great taste.
 Cook about 15 minutes per pound for a 20-pound turkey and about 20 minutes per pound for a 8-pound turkey.